StanfordFlightRoom/stanfordflightroom.github.io/setup_local_hostnames.md

   nav: "docs"
 ---

 Hostnames can be resolved on the Flight Room network without using a custom DNS or specifying static IP addresses through the router.
-All devices connected to the network must be running a Zero Configuration Networking (Zeroconf) service which then allows any device to referenced by adding `.local` to its hostname.
+All devices connected to the network must be running a Zero Configuration Networking (Zeroconf) service which then allows any device to be referenced by adding `.local` to its hostname.

 **Each device should have a unique hostname!**